borkdude/blog/posts/markdown-clj-babashka-compatible.md

 ```

 doesn't seem to have any downsides and would make that part compatible with
 babashka.
-There was another dynamic var that had exactly the same problem.
+There was another dynamic var that had the same problem.
 After
 fixing that, I got:

 ``` shell